“Our lives are the sum of our memories.”

 If you are doing it right you will actually be able to see the paragraph and read from the imprint in your mind. (eventually)

-Remember, you may not have success at this for up to a month or more.
+Remember, you may not have had success at this for up to a month or more.

-But if you can commit to practice this everyday, for at least 15 minutes a day, then in a month or so you will literally have a photographic memory.
+But if you can commit to practicing this every day, for at least 15 minutes a day, then in a month or so you will literally have a photographic memory.

 As your skills develop and you get better and better, you should be able to take this practice into every day of your life.

 Imagine quickly looking through at a piece of text and being able to see the imprint in your mind.